Accidents Happen—Let Us Help

 - Eyes not moving together

-DEye Emergency Do’s & Don’ts
+Emergency Do’s & Don’ts

 Eye emergencies can happen anywhere, whether you're at work, home, athletic events, or just hanging out.
 But you can make a difference by acting quickly and appropriately.
 Following first aid steps and contacting emergency care right away can lead to a positive outcome.